tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 *I love this city,* I thought to myself.
 I could only imagine what sorts of adventures these folks were going to have here during their travels.

-So… it had been an awesome trip so far, and it was now a few nights before the wedding activities were about to start.
+So… it had been an awesome trip so far, and it was now the night before the wedding activities were about to start.
 I was heading to my room after another successful night of exploring the city.
 I trekked through the lively bar area in the lobby, and did a double take when I heard of the bartenders call out to me:

 “Ahh you’re looking a little glum, Peter.”